billkarsh/SpikeGLX/FAQ.md

 If something unexpected happens while running SpikeGLX try to gather these two files for diagnosis:

-1. A screen shot (shift + Print-Screen) that includes any message box about the incident.
+1. A screen shot that covers as much context as you can get, including any Windows message box about the incident.
+You can make a screen shot by pressing `shift + Print-Screen`.
 This saves a picture file to the clipboard.
-You can paste it into MS Paint and save that as a `jpg` image.
+You can then paste the picture into MS Paint and save that as a `jpg` image.

 2. The Console window's log.
 If the program is still operable you can use command `Tools/Save Log File...`